zhongzishi/dify-sandbox-py/README.md

 This is a code executor for Dify that is compatible with official sandbox API calls and dependency installation.

 ## Purpose
 While the official sandbox has many permission-related settings and offers a better sandboxing solution, in personal use cases where Dify code nodes are entirely self-edited, code injection risks are minimal.
-This project aims to provide broader permissions and support for more dependency packages (such as numpy>2.0, matplotlib), while reducing confusing error messages.
+This project aims to provide broader permissions and support for more dependency packages (such as numpy>2.0, matplotlib, scikit-learn), while reducing confusing error messages.
 This code was developed by referencing the official sandbox's API call examples.

 ## Usage
 In the official docker-compose.yaml, locate the sandbox image section and replace it with: